-- d.
-Change IDF.LINKLIB to the name you have given the Oracle Identity Manager Authorized Load Module Library. - 2.
-Edit Member Piocopy and submit. - Insert your installation approved job card. - b.
-Change IDF.CNTL to the name you have given the Oracle Identity Manager Control Library (the library downloaded in the previous install steps). - c.
-Change SYS1.PROCLIB to the name of the JES PROCLIB you would like to use. - d.
-Change the Reconciliation Connector started task to initiate as a started task. - e.
-Submit PIOCOPY.
-Ensure that the member VOYAGER is present in your selected JES PROCLIB. - Edit Member PIOMO.
+- Change Idf.
+Linklib to the name you have given the Oracle Identity Manager Authorized Load Module Library. - 2.
+Edit Member PIOCOPY and submit. - Insert your installation approved job card. - Change IDF.
+CNTL to the name you have given the Oracle Identity Manager Control Library (The library downloaded in the previous install steps). - Change Sys1.
+PROCLIB to the name of the JES PROCLIB you would like to - Change the Reconciliation Connector-started task to initiate as a started task. - Submit PIOCOPY.
+Ensure that the member VOYAGER is present in your selected JES PROCLIB.

-- Change all occurrences of QMGR to the name of your queue manager.
-Your Queue manager is the actual task name given to the MQ Queue manager in the installing system. - Change all occurrences of STGCLASS to the name of the storage class you have chosen for the two Provisioning Connector queues.
+- 3. For MQ series installations: edit member PIOMQ. - Change all occurrences of "QMGR" to the name of your queue manager.
+Your Queue manager is the actual task name given to the MQ Queue manager in the installing system. - Change all occurrences of "STGCLASS" to the name of the storage class you have chosen for the two Provisioning Connector queues.

 Note: For performance reasons, your installation may want to define the two Provisioning Connector queues to different storage classes.
-If you are also using the Reconciliation Connector, you may want to use separate storage classes for the Reconciliation Connector queue.
+If you are using Reconciliation Connector (in addition to Reconciliation Connector), you may want to use separate storage classes for the Reconciliation Connector queue.

-- Edit Member PIOMO and submit. - Insert your jobcard. - Change QMGR in the parm to the name of your queue manager. - Change MQMHLQ to the high level qualifier of your MQ System datasets. - Change IDF.
-CNTL to the name you have given the Oracle Identity Manager control library. - Submit PIODEF.
+- 4. Edit Member PIODEF and submit. - Insert your jobcard. - Change "QMGR" in the parm to the name of your queue manager. - Change "MQMHLQ" to the high level qualifier of your MQ System datasets. - Change IDF.CNTL to the name you have given the Oracle Identity Manager control library. - Submit PIODEF.
 Ensure that the three objects are defined without errors.